Do you want to train muay thai in Thailand?

-The trainers are all pro fighters or ex pro fighters with 100, 200, 300+ fights under their belts.
-They also provide one-on-one training sessions (for a fee) to help you work on a particular area.
+The trainers are all pro fighters or ex-pro fighters with 100, 200, 300+ fights under their belts.
+They also provide one-on-one training sessions (for a fee) to help you work on a particular area or skill.

 The training’s intense so I trained once a day.
 My younger and lighter mate who has more stamina than me often trained twice a day whereas I needed more time to recover.

 As well as muay thai training Tiger offers training in MMA, BJJ, boxing, muay boran (ancient thai fighting) and kickboxing.
 On top of this, there are also fitness classes, yoga and there’s a weights gym.